harrowio/harrow/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Truncated History

+The Git history was truncated at the time of FOSS release to ensure that historical secrets and credentials were no longer in unreachable commits in the history.
+It is also partly because merging the individual projects into a monorepo was a relatively brutal merger.

 ---
 [Autoenv]: https://github.com/kennethreitz/autoenv